cmkobel/mspipeline1/README.md

 ## Installation
 1) Prerequisites:
-  - Preferably a HPC system, or just a local workstation.
+  - Preferably a HPC system, or a beefy local workstation.
   - An anaconda or [miniconda3](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) package manager on that system.

 2) Clone this repo on the HPC/workstation where you want to work.